shynnobi/vite-powerflow/README.md

 If you're using the development container and your commits don't appear with your GitHub avatar, you may need to run these commands inside the container.

-## 🌳 Git Branching Strategy

-This starter follows a structured branching strategy out of the box:

-- `main` - Production-ready code
-- `dev` - Main development branch (automatically created on project initialization)
-- `feature/*` - New features (branch from `dev`)
-- `fix/*` - Bug fixes (branch from `dev`)

-When you create a new project from this template, it automatically:

-1. Initializes a Git repository
-2. Creates and switches to a `dev` branch
-3. Makes an initial commit with the base code

-This structure encourages:

-- Clean separation between production and development code
-- Feature-based development through branches
-- Proper code review process through pull requests
-- Safe deployment pipeline from `dev` to `main`

 ## 🎨 Theming

 The project includes a dark mode implementation using Tailwind CSS and React context: